-With a wealth of cultural and outdoor activities, Phoenix is more than a snowbird escape.
+With a wealth of cultural and outdoor activities, a thriving art and food scene, historical sites, and natural areas, Phoenix is more than a snowbird escape.

 Every time I fly into Phoenix I’m struck by its absurd geography.